ArduPilot/ArduRemoteID/README.md

 For CAN a suitable 1MBit bxCAN transceiver needs to be connected to the CAN TX/RX pins.

+You can also do MAVLink on the USB UART port (the one marked "UART" on the silkscreen).
+That allows for easy simulation testing by plugging in a micro USB cable.

 ## Transmission Modes

 This firmware supports the following transmission modes: